synamedia-senza/flags/README.md

-# flags
+# Flags

-Shows the flag of the country where the device is located.
+A very simple app that shows the flag of the country where the device is currently located.